Reporting Service

 Download the Report (reporting download)

 The reporting download command enables you to download a report that you previously generated.
-You identify the report by specifying its report ID.
+You identify the report by with its report ID.

-If you plan to download the output report file to a shared file system location, consider using the RF_SHARED_FILE_SYSTEM_BASE_PATH system parameter to create the report file directly in the shared file system location.
-In such a case, you do not need to use the reporting download command.
+If you plan to download the output report file to a shared file system location, you can type the RF_SHARED_FILE_SYSTEM_BASE_PATH system parameter to create the report file directly in the shared file system location.
+In this scenario, you do not need to use the reporting download command.
 This frees space on the Control-M/EM server and eliminates download time.
 For an additional scenario for using this system parameter, see Configuring Control-M Reports in a Control-M/EM Distributed Environment.

 CLI Syntax